Circular 26/2025/TT-BCT detailing a number of provisions on trade remedies

 In this Circular, the terms below are construed as follows:

-1. Special products means products having the same physical or chemical properties as domestically manufactured similar goods or directly competitive goods but having some characteristics, appearances or quality criteria different from domestically manufactured similar goods or directly competitive goods.
+1. Special products mean products having the same physical and chemical properties as the like products or directly competitive products that are domestically produced, but bearing certain characteristics, appearance features or quality criteria different from the like products or directly competitive products that are domestically produced.

-3. The trade remedies investigation body (below referred to as the investigation body) means the Trade Remedies Authority of Vietnam under the Ministry of Industry and Trade.
+3. Trade Remedy Investigating Authority (below referred to as the Investigating Authority) means the Trade Remedies Authority of Vietnam under the Ministry of Industry and Trade.

 Article 4.
-Spoken and written language used in trade remedy cases
+Official spoken and written language used in trade remedy cases

-1. Spoken and written language used in a trade remedy case is Vietnamese.
-Related parties may use spoken and written languages of their nations provided that an interpreter is required.
+1. The official spoken and written language used in trade remedy cases is Vietnamese.
+Related parties may use the spoken and written languages of their nations but, in this case, an interpreter is required.

-2. Information and documents not expressed in Vietnamese which are provided by related parties shall be translated into Vietnamese.
-Related parties shall ensure the truthfulness and accuracy of and take responsibility before law for the translations.
+2. Information or documents not in Vietnamese that is/are provided by related parties shall be translated into Vietnamese.
+The related parties shall ensure the truthfulness and accuracy of, and take responsibility before law for, the translations.

 Article 5.
 Management of the import of goods subject to investigation for application of trade remedies

-1. The implementation body shall monitor imported goods subject to investigation for application of trade remedies or measures to combat the shirking of trade remedies by collecting information about the import of goods subject to investigation during the investigation period and after obtaining the decision on investigation for application of trade remedies or measures to combat the shirking of trade remedies.
+1. The Investigating Authority shall monitor imported goods subject to investigation for application of trade remedies or anti-circumvention measures by collecting information on the import of goods subject to investigation during the investigation period and after the issuance of the decisions on investigation for application of trade remedies or anti-circumvention measures.

-2. After applying trade remedies or measures to combat the shirking of trade remedies, the investigation body shall, on a quarter basis, coordinate with the customs office in collecting information about the import of goods subject to the application of trade remedies or measures to combat the shirking of duties.
+2. After the application of trade remedies or anti-circumvention measures, the Investigating Authority shall, on a quarterly basis, coordinate with customs offices in collecting information on the import of goods subject to application of trade remedies or anti-circumvention measures.

-3. The investigation body shall report to the Minister of Industry and Trade on the import of goods subject to the application of trade remedies and measures to combat the shirking of trade remedies for each specific case.
+3. The Investigating Authority shall report to the Minister of Industry and Trade on the import of goods subject to application of trade remedies or anti-circumvention measures on a case-by-case basis.

 Chapter II